Quicr/libquicr/docs/moq-implementation.md

 ## Datagram vs Stream

-Objects can be of any size, but when using datagram they are restricted to MTU size in MOQT. **Libquicr** implements value added feature to optionally **slice** objects into smaller slices to be transmitted via datagram and stream objects.
+Objects can be of any size, but when using datagram they are restricted to 1280 bytes in size in MOQT.
-For datagram, object sizes greater than transport 1280 will automatically but sliced at the current MTU size.
-Subscribers will reassemble the slices to generate the complete object that was published.
-In this sense, the application on both sides are unaware that the object needed to be slice in order to efficiently transmit it.

 ## Track Fullname
 Publishing objects are sent using a track fullname that subscribers subscribe to.
 Relay (aka server) will forward received